Are you using the online resources at your fingertips to the fullest?

 14. Artwork Archive

 Step one of building a successful art business?
 Get organized!
-Artwork Archive was created so you can easily track your inventory and contacts, generate professional reports, and make more informed decisions about your art business.
+Artwork Archive, an award-winning art inventory management software, was created so you can easily track your inventory, locations, income, shows, and contacts, generate professional reports, share your artwork, and make more informed decisions about your art business.
+Plus, take a look at their incredible art blog, filled with tips on growing your art career, and free calls-for-entry page featuring opportunities worldwide!

 15. Portfolio Box